-Strong authentication supports tools such as Secure Sockets Layer (SSL) to verify the identities of users who log in to the database.
+Strong authentication supports tools such as Transport Layer Security (TLS) to verify the identities of users who log in to the database.

 You use authentication to prove the identities of users who are attempting to log into the database.